nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

 <div align="center"><i>An example of YAKE-extracted keyphrases and their scores.
 Low scores represent high relevance.</i></div>

-USING RAKE AND YAKE
+#### USING RAKE AND YAKE
 I would recommend following along in `notebook.ipynb` from the repository above.
 Alternatively, you can copy and paste these code blocks into your own new notebook.
-First, you can install and import these two libraries:
+First, install and import these two libraries:

 	!pip install rake_nltk
 	!pip install yake